 People of all ages love intriguing spaces.
 They love being both visually “stimulated” or “calmed” by their surroundings.
 Perhaps this comes from our days as children with forts and tree houses.
 Or maybe it’s a deeper nesting instinct.
 I’m not sure about the psychology.
 In today Q and A, I’m going over frequently asked questions about remodeling your kitchen, choosing window treatments and more.

-At any rate, you can choose all the paint colors, carpet, fabrics and furnishings you like but designers will tell you the challenge is choosing elements that look fantastic “together”.
-It’s much more than just mixing color.
-It’s like telling a whole story: there are a lot of words and chapters but it’s the order the author puts them in that makes the book readable.
+You can choose all the pretty furniture, soft and subtle paint colors and gorgeous flooring available, but designers will tell you the real challenge lies in how you pair things up.
+Choosing elements that look fantastic “together” is a bit like writing a story: there are a lot of words and chapters but it’s the order the author puts them in that makes the book readable.